holoviz/holoviews/doc/index.rst

 Now you can download the
 `tutorial notebooks <Tutorials/notebook-1.0.0.zip>`_ ,
-unzip them somewhere IPython Notebook can find them, and then open the Homepage.ipynb tutorial or any of the others.
+unzip them somewhere IPython Notebook can find them, and then open the Homepage.ipynb tutorial or any of the others in the Notebook.
 Enjoy exploring your data!